 - You might want to remind Sts when words are linked in English.
-To do this, ask Sts to refer back to Lesson 3A, 5 Pronunciation on Student's Book p.26. - a 3 18)) Focus on the used to box and go through it with Sts.
+To do this, ask Sts to refer back to Lesson 3A, 5 Pronunciation on Student Book page 26. - a (3,18)) Focus on the used to box and go through it with Sts.
 Then focus on the instructions.